 How to Find Your File

 There are now several resources available to assist you in locating your Ward file or other personal records from when you or someone close to you was in “care” and separated from family members.
-As well as brochures designed to assist you in locating and accessing your file, there are counseling services and other support services to help you along the way.
+As well as brochures designed to assist you in locating and accessing your file, there are counselling services and other support services to help you along the way.

 If you were a State Ward, there may be a file, or an index card on you, held by the Government Department which now operates Child and Family Services in your state.
 Please do be aware however that this is not always the case, and that there may not be a file.
-Records have sometimes been poorly kept, been lost or have disappeared over the years.
+Records have sometimes been poorly kept, lost or have disappeared over the years.

 Charter of Rights to Childhood Records